trycourier/courier-java/CONTRIBUTING.md

 ## Releasing New Versions

 a.
-Update the version in pom.xml
+Update the version in pom.xml and Courier.java (used to set User-Agent)

 b.
 Prepare the tag